SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 >
 > 8.7.1 Proportion and number of children aged 5‑17 years engaged in child labour, by sex and age

 This target is interpreted to cover research about
+* Eradication of forced labour, modern slavery and human trafficking
+* prohibit and end child labour and child soldiers

+The two steps for ending child labour is not considered essential, and the aspect of child soldiers is included in the interpretation as this is not always defined as child labour.

 ```py
 TS=